lmlmeilin/CS3244-PG16/README.md

 ## Feature Engineering and Data Cleaning

 The `Feature Engineering : Data Cleaning` directory contains:
+- `Train_Sarcasm Data Cleaning and Preprocessing.ipynb`: Preprocessing text and feature engineering on train dataset for sarcasm analysis
-- `Sarcasm Data Cleaning and Preprocessing.ipynb`: Preprocessing text for sarcasm analysis.
+- `Train_Sarcasm Data Cleaning and Preprocessing.ipynb`: Preprocessing text and feature engineering on test dataset for sarcasm analysis
-- - `Bigrams_Data_Cleaning.ipynb`: Preprocessing text for sarcasm analysis, but keeping the top 50 most common bigrams
+- `Bigrams_Data_Cleaning.ipynb`: Preprocessing text for sarcasm analysis, but keeping the top 50 most common bigrams

 ---